Five ways to translate your brand identity instore

 The female product in the store is more collections based and curated for the female consumer and holds some beautiful key pieces alongside staple iconic denim fits and washes.

 But curating the store isn’t just about the product.
 Think about the other visual focal points to curate.
-For the Levi’s store this included ombre indigo wall art and glass plinths holding white rocks and succulents, forming a contemporary backdrop to the brand’s product and creating a ‘lifestyle’ feel to the store.
+For Levi’s store, this included ombre indigo wall art and glass plinths holding white rocks and succulents, forming a contemporary backdrop for the brand’s product and creating a lifestyle feel for the store.

-The store, located on the upper Mall, opened to a great response and we hope it continues to excite and engage the Levi’s female consumers.
+The store, located on the upper Mall, opened to a great response, and we hope it continues to excite and engage Levi’s female consumers.

 Our services